textrealm/textrealm.github.io/index.md

 <img class="ui medium floated rounded image" src="/progress-shots/SellATextbookFinal.png" length="800" width="1000">

 Upon adding an entry, the entry will appear on your profile.
+You have the ability to either edit an entry, or delete an entry.

 <img class="ui medium floated rounded image" src="/progress-shots/WithBook.png" length="800" width="1000">